MLOps Blog

 If that’s the case for you, here are a few article you should check:

-Full-fledged platforms
+Full-fledged MLOps open source platforms

-Full-fledged platforms contain tools for all stages of the machine learning workflow.
+Full-fledged platforms contain tools for all stages of the machine-learning workflow.
 Ideally, once you get a full-fledged tool, you won’t have to set up any other tools.
 In practice, it depends on the needs of your project and personal preferences.

-1. Kubeflow
+Kubeflow

 Almost immediately after Kubernetes established itself as the standard for working with a cluster of containers, Google created Kubeflow—an open-source project that simplifies working with ML in Kubernetes.
 It has all the advantages of this orchestration tool, from the ability to deploy on any infrastructure to managing loosely-coupled microservices, and on-demand scaling.